NiallJude/apiexam/README.md

 Finally, the project displays the information it has gathered one project at a time.
 In the format:

 - Project Name.
-- Project Full Name.
-- Project Summary.
-- Project URL.
+- Project summary.
+(Displayed as _.JSON_ format objects).
-- Tweets about project.
+- Tweets about project and user info.
 (Displayed as _.JSON_ format objects).

 ![Architecture Overview](images/GRID%20Reactive%20Projects.png)